 - Pulsating - Pulsating can be due to a loose part.
 Go through our pulsating noise guide for more information.

-- Loud Noise - A loud noise from your outdoor unit can indicate an issue with your compressor, damper, fan or air handler.
-Look at our loud noise guide for more information.
+- Loud Noise - A noticeable noise from your outdoor unit can indicate an issue with your compressor, damper, fan or air handler.
+Check out our loud noise guide for more information.

 Should I keep running my system when it’s making a noise?

 There are limited cases where you can continue to run your AC, but you do so at your own risk.
-It's difficult to answer this question without looking at your system.
+It's hard to answer this question without looking at your system.

-In most cases, we recommend shutting down the unit off and bringing in a professional.
+Most of the time, we recommend turning the unit off and bringing in a professional.

 When should I do something about the noise?

-We recommend calling a professional as soon as you suspect there's a problem with your air conditioner.
+We recommend calling a professional as soon as you suspect there's something wrong with your air conditioner.
 While AC repairs can be stressful and an unexpected expense, it's smart to get problems corrected right away.
 Calling a professional could help lower future expenses and keep your system running longer.